Targit (company): History

 TARGIT was founded in 1986 by Morten Sandlykke and Søren Leifsgård under the name Sandlykke & Leifsgård.
-The company initially sold computers and related hardware and provided business operations software to retail and oil businesses.

 In 1996, Sandlykke and Leifsgård acquired Morton Systems, led by Morten Middelfart.
 Following the acquisition, Middelfart became TARGIT's CTO, and the company began developing business intelligence (BI) tools.
 Middelfart was pivotal in the company's decision to purchase PALM—a BI software product designed in the US that served as the forerunner to the TARGIT Decision Suite solution.

 In 1999, the trio sold the hardware-focused side of the organization and rebranded their remaining business as TARGIT, a BI and analytics company.
 In the early 2000s, TARGIT expanded from its headquarters in Aalborg, Denmark, opening a second office in Copenhagen and two US offices in Tampa, Florida, and Dublin, Ohio, respectively.
 The company also has an office in Belgium and external employees in Belarus, Croatia, and Poland.

 In 2017, TARGIT became part of the private equity fund GRO Capital, and Director and Founder Morten Sandlykke stepped down from the executive team.

-Jakob H. Kraglund became TARGIT’s CEO in 2020 and has since focused on developed tailored BI software for several core industries (heavy equipment, automotive, convenience stores, and the public sector).
-TARGIT collaborates with OEMs and consulting partners in these industries to create software solutions for various customers.
+As of 26th June 2026, TARGIT has entered into a binding acquisition agreement with Forterro.